HsLOL/Rotation-RetinaNet-PyTorch/README.md

 2. Other settings (Optional)
    if you want to follow my experiment, dont't change anything.
 ```
-### C. Train Rotation-RetinaNet detector on SSDD or HRSC dataset with pretrianed resnet-50 from scratch
+### C. Train Rotation-RetinaNet on SSDD or HRSC dataset with resnet-50 from scratch
 #### C.1 Download the pre-trained resnet-50 pth file
-you should download the pre-trained ImageNet Dataset resnet-50 pth file first and put this pth file in `resnet_pretrained_pth/` folder.
+you should download the pre-trained resnet-50 pth first and put the pth file in `resnet_pretrained_pth/` folder.
 #### C.2 Train Rotation-RetinaNet Detector on SSDD or HRSC Dataset with pre-trained pth file
 ```
 # train model on SSDD dataset from scratch